West Vancouver: Timeline

-COVID-19

-West Vancouver was the second municipality in British Columbia to record cases of COVID-19 in March 2020, following the first reported outbreak at Lynn Valley Care Home in the neighbouring District of North Vancouver.
-On March 12, 2020, long-term care facility Hollyburn House announced they had identified two positive cases among a staff member and resident.

-Mayor Mary-Ann Booth began instituting closures on March 13, and on March 16 closed all facilities run by the District except for Municipal Hall, police and fire services, the District Operations Centre and Capilano View Cemetery.
-She declared a local state of emergency on March 21, granting the municipal government additional powers to enforce orders issued by provincial health officer Bonnie Henry, including business closures and revocation of business licenses.

-On October 27, 2021, the district announced a mandatory policy requiring all staff members and volunteers to receive at least two doses of a COVID-19 vaccine as a condition of continued employment.
-According to district spokesperson Donna Powers, the policy was implemented "to raise vaccination rates across the community".
-The West Vancouver Police Department received a similar directive on November 2, allowing officers until January 11, 2022, to provide proof of vaccination or be put on leave.

-Following the January 4, 2022, deadline to show proof of vaccination, 16 district employees were put on unpaid leave with possibility of termination.

-Commodities
+Facilities

 West Vancouver is mainly a residential district as many residents are retired, work at home, or take the short commute to downtown Vancouver.
-West Vancouver has no manufacturing industry by law.

 A 13-block strip of Marine Drive serves as a commercial district, featuring shops, small offices, garages and gas stations, restaurants, banks, and other common amenities.
 The area between 13th and 19th Streets is commonly known as Ambleside Village, and the area between 24th and 26th Streets is known as the village of Dundarave.
 This commercial area is served by the Ambleside Dundarave Business Improvement Association.

 West Vancouver is also home to Park Royal Shopping Centre, Canada's first mall.
 Opened in the 1950s, it now consumes 2 km of both sides of Marine Drive near North Vancouver.
 Park Royal is the second largest mall in British Columbia, after Metropolis at Metrotown in Burnaby.
 Located nearby is a major bus terminal for Blue Bus and North Vancouver TransLink buses.

 The West Vancouver Memorial Library, located in Ambleside, has a circulation rate of 21.32 per capita, the highest circulation rate per capita in Canada.